oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-create-new-databases-in-the-default-data-directory/rule.md

 The moral of the story is - keep it simple.

-​When using a create script to create a new database, let SQL Server determine the filename and path from its default settings.
+When using a create script to create a new database, let SQL Server determine the filename and path from its default settings.
 This will help make the script simpler, more flexible, and ready to use with utilities such as MS OSQL and SSW SQL Deploy.

 DECLARE @device\_directory NVARCHAR(520)
 SELECT @device\_directory = SUBSTRING(phyname, 1,